reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 Jumping off suddenly is painless.
 It is highly lethal and is the most high-modern method of suicide.
 It is not painful to suicide by jumping off a building or a cliff.

 There is no pain, no discomfort, and even no terror.
 Not only that, it can even be very enjoyable.
 This is not a metaphor, it is actually true.
-It sounds a bit nonsense, but if you put the words of those "fallen" people together, it can only be said to be this way.
+It sounds a bit nonsense, but if you put together the words of those people who have jumped, it can only be said to be this way.
 This point will be described in detail below, but in this way, suicide by jumping off a building or a cliff can be said to be an excellent method comparable to suicide by hanging.
 Jumping from buildings and cliffs does not have the shadow that comes with other means of suicide.

 The person who completely changed the concept of suicide by jumping off a building and a cliff was a girl named Sato Kayo.
 In 1903, a young man, Misao Fujimura, jumped from Kegon Falls, wrote in his celebrated suicide note: "The true nature of the whole creation.
 Is in one word – 'unfathomable'.".
 It gives suicide a noble image of philosophy, different from the past.
 Just like the successors who continue to appear, Satō Kayo also gave falling suicide a certain sacred image, attracting followers one after another, and even the myth "she fell, she jumped" appeared.
 Satō Kayo is the real name of popular singer Yukiko Okada.